Fergus of Galloway: David and Scottish consolidation

 The early twelfth century saw the rise of Alexander's younger brother, David.
 The latter's close connections with the English likely contributed to his eventual acquisition of a substantial part of southern Scotland from Alexander.
 In about 1113, David married Maud de Senlis, a wealthy English widow, and through her came into possession of extensive lordship that came to be known as the Honour of Huntingdon.
 As the mid-part of the century approached, the balance of power along the northern part of the Anglo-Norman realm began to shift in favour of David.
 In 1120, Henry I's only legitimate son died along with Richard d'Avranches, Earl of Chester in the White Ship disaster.
-The latter's lordship in the Welsh March was a critical region of Henry I's realm, and the English king responded by transplanting Ranulf le Meschin from his lordship of Carlisle to Richard d'Avranches' former lordship along the Welsh frontier.
+The latter's lordship in the Welsh March was a critical region of Henry I's realm, and the English king responded by transplanting Ranulf le Meschin from his lordship of Carlisle to Richard d'Avranches's former lordship along the Welsh frontier.

 Upon Alexander's death in 1124, David succeeded to the throne.
 The latter's subsequent endowment of Annandale to Robert de Brus appears to have not only signalled the Scottish Crown's intention of consolidating control of the region, but served as a declaration of the kingdom's claims to Cumbria.
 Fergus's marriage to Henry I's daughter, which appears to date to about this period, may have been arranged with such developments in mind.
 If so, the union could have been orchestrated as a means to not only compensate for Ranulf's removal, but to counter the dramatic rise of David and the resultant imbalance of power his ascent created.
 With Ranulf thus vacated from the north, Henry I had filled the power vacuum with various so-called "new men".
 One such incomer may have been Robert de Brus, a Norman who had previously received extensive lands from the English Crown.
 In fact, it is possible that it was in the wake of Ranulf's removal that Robert de Brus originally received the lordship of Annandale.
 If so, the latter may have been inserted into the region by Henry I, or perhaps through collaborative effort between Henry I and his then-vassal David as a means of securing the Anglo-Scottish border.
 The apparent rise of Fergus at about this time may have also played a part in the infeftment of Annandale.